batfish/batfish/questions/Parameters.md

     | <javaRegex>
 ```

-where:

-* `hasSubnet` indicates all interfaces with configured IPv4 networks that overlap the specified IPs.
-For example, `haSubnet(1.2.3.4/30)` includes interfaces that overlap the specified IPv4 prefix.

-* `vrf` indicates all interfaces configured to be in the VRF with name matching the given `<javaRegex>`.
-For example, `vrf(default)` includes interfaces in the default VRF.

-* `zone` indicates all interfaces configured to be in the (firewall) zone with name matching the given `<javaRegex>`.
-For example, `zone(admin)` includes interfaces in the zone named admin.

-* and if none of the above are matched, the default behavior is to include interfaces with names that match the supplied `<javaRegex>`.
-For example, `ae-.*` includes all Juniper aggregated ethernet interfaces.

 ## IP Specifier

 A specification for IPv4 addresses.
 An `ipSpec` is a string with the following syntax:

+* `ref.addressbook` looks in the configured reference books for an address group and book of the given string names.

+* `ofLocation` returns the IPv4 address or addresses corresponding to the specified location (see [`locationSpec`](#location-specifier)).
+For example, `ofLocation(as1border1[Ethernet0/0])` includes all IPv4 addresses configured on `as1border1` interface `Ethernet0/0`.

+* and if none of the above are matched, the default behavior is to parse the supplied string as an IPv4 address, IPv4 prefix, or IPv4 wildcard.
+For example, `1.2.3.4` is an IPv4 address, `1.2.3.4/30` is an IPv4 prefix, and `1.2.3.4:0.0.0.3` is an IPv4 wildcard equivalent to `1.2.3.4/30`.

+    A difference of IPv4 literals is also supported.
+For example, `1.2.3.4/30 - 1.2.3.4` specifies every IPv4 address in that prefix except `1.2.3.4`, aka, `1.2.3.5`, `1.2.3.6`, and `1.2.3.7`.

+#### IP Specifier Grammar

 ```
 ipSpec =